Magpiny/Magpiny/README.md

   **Software Developer · Computer Trainer**

-  Native, resource-conscious software for Linux and Android — mostly C++23 & Javascript, occasionally Kotlin.
+  Native, resource-conscious software for Linux and Android — mostly C++23, occasionally Kotlin.
 When I'm not writing code, I'm teaching it.

   📍 Nairobi, Kenya